 Our Preserves offer a special place for both the solo angler seeking a peaceful retreat and the family excited to create lasting memories together.
 Help us continue to allow public fishing in our Preserves by following the rules listed below along with our preserve maps.

-Steep Rock Association preserves land surrounding 6 miles of the Shepaug River.
+Steep Rock Association preserves land surrounds 6 miles of the Shepaug River.
 The River provides a peaceful backdrop to hiking trails, and also the opportunity for a paddle when the water is high enough.
 Non-motorized boats can enter the river at a number of locations marked on our trail maps.

-Please note: By fishing in our Preserves, anglers acknowledge understanding of and adherence to these Fishing Rules.
+By fishing in our Preserves, anglers acknowledge understanding of and adherence to these Fishing Rules.